geode-sdk/mods/mods-v2/n.level_pronouns/about.md

 # Level Pronouns

-Elevate your levels to a new level with personalized pronouns!
+Elevate your levels to a new level with personalized pronouns in 2.2!
 Say goodbye to the oppression of pronoun-less levels, and welcome a more inclusive gaming experience.

 > Based on [this amazing reddit post](https://www.reddit.com/r/geometrydash/comments/178xm3l/thoughts_on_demons_having_pronouns_in_22_i_think/?rdt=48760) by IsopropylAlcohol_